There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 Will applying for car finance hurt my credit score?

-Do specialist bad credit lenders charge more?
+Do specialist bad credit finance partners charge more?

 Getting Bad Credit Car Finance